walkingriver/walkingriver.github.io/_posts/2019-10-14-watch-your-language.md

 _Note: These are affiliate links to Amazon.com, and I could potentially receive a commission for any sales resulting from them._

-# Feedback Appreciated
-Do you have any comments or questions?
-Did I make any mistakes in this post?
-Let me know on Twitter.
-I'm [@walkingriver](https://twitter.com/walkingriver).
-I also author [courses for Pluralsight](https://pluralsight.pxf.io/OnWrP), exclusively targeting the Ionic Framework.